dylants/multivariate/README.md

 ### Demo Application ###

-A more complete example can be found in the [multivariate-demo application](https://github.com/dylants/multivariate-demo).
-This demo app has a sample test, along with support for Google Analytics.
-The full source code is available online at: [https://github.com/dylants/multivariate-demo](https://github.com/dylants/multivariate-demo)
+A more complete example can be found in the [multivariate demo application](https://github.com/dylants/multivariate/tree/master/demo).
+This demo app has a sample A/B test, along with support for Google Analytics.
+The full source code is available online at: [https://github.com/dylants/multivariate/tree/master/demo](https://github.com/dylants/multivariate/tree/master/demo)

 ## Multivariate Configuration ##